← Back home

 Warm referrals vs. cold candidates

 A referral from someone at a company similar to yours is worth five cold candidates.
-Before you post anywhere, ask:
+Before you post anywhere, ask other PMMs or marketing leaders in your network, your existing freelance contractors, and writers you've worked with in the past.

 Part 4: The hiring process